NUKIB/misp/README.md

 Automation tasks are run by [jobber](https://github.com/dshearer/jobber) application, which is managed by `supervisor`.
 Check [`.jobber`](.jobber) file for tasks definition.

-You can change default configuration by modifying these environment variables:
+You can change the default configuration by modifying these environment variables:

 * `JOBBER_USER_ID` (optional, int, default `1`) - MISP user ID which is used in scheduled tasks by Jobber (1 is the user ID of the initial created admin@admin.test user)
 * `JOBBER_CACHE_FEEDS_TIME` (optional, string, default `0 R0-10 6,8,10,12,14,16,18`) - [Jobber time string][jobber-time-string] for cache feeds task scheduling